haltersweb/LightningJS_and_LUI_instructions/README.md

 ```bash
 lng create
 ```
 and follow the prompts.
-Note the following prompts:
+Notes on the prompts:

-  * name your app without spaces
+  * Name your app without spaces.
+  * I like to name my app's (relative) folder with just the app name such as `MyAppName` (rather than `com.domain.app.MyAppName`)
+  * I'm not using TypeScript (the default).
+I will be using JavaScript instead.
   * I like to create my app as a new directory (default) so that I can have multiple apps in one project folder.
 If you would rather everything stays within your project directory, the necessary boilerplate modules will be added to the project's `node_modules` directory
-  * I like to name my app directory with just the app name (rather than `com.domain.app.MyAppName`)
-  * I'd rather not set up git in my app directory since I may already be using GitHub for my project folder.
+  * I'd rather not set up an empty git repository for my app since I may already be using GitHub for my project folder.
-  * I'm not using TypeScript (the default).
-I will be using JavaScript instead.

 2. Build your app with:
 ```bash